Composition operators on reproducing kernel Hilbert spaces with analytic positive definite functions: Introduction

 \section{Introduction}

-We will establish that the composition operator generated by a map in the Euclidean space ${\mathbb R}^d$ enjoys the boundedness property in a reproducing kernel Hilbert space (RKHS for short) if and only if the map is affine when the reproducing kernel is an analytic positive definite function subject to a mild decay condition.
-We are interested in the boundedness property in itself.
-Recently, composition operators have been used in many branches of science, such as engineering and machine learning, and their properties, like bounded-ness is sometimes crucial to give theoretical guarantee for applications.
-However, it seems that some of the important propositions are missing rigorous mathematical proofs.
+In this paper, we establish that the composition operator generated by a map in the Euclidean space ${\mathbb R}^d$ enjoys the boundedness property in a reproducing kernel Hilbert space (RKHS for short) only if the map is affine when the reproducing kernel is an analytic positive definite function with some conditions.
+In addition, we will characterize affine maps which induce bounded composition operators.
+We summarize several basic notation at the end of this section.